fscagz/stock-trading-bot-v1/README.md

+# Note

+This repo is no longer being used.
+Please see v4.1 instead: https://github.com/fscagz/stock-trading-bot-v4.1

 # Python Stock Trading Bot

 A Python-based stock trading bot that integrates with the **Alpaca API** for live trading and uses **Yahoo Finance** for historical data.
 This modular system supports backtesting, live monitoring, and technical indicator-based signal generation.
 It works by calculating a stock's volume-weighted average price (VWAP) and trading when a significant deviation is detected.